Justintime50/github-archive/README.md

 ## Setup

-Change the Username in the `clone.sh` file to your username.
+Change the Username in the `backup.sh` file to your username.
 The script will ask for your password each time.

 ## Usage